Trump impeachment debate heats up ahead of vote | DW | 13.01.2021

 "There has never been a greater betrayal by a president of the United States of his office and his oath to the Constitution ...
 I will vote to impeach the president," the statement continued.

-Yesterday, Republican Senate majority leader Mitch McConnell reportedly said he was pleased with the Democrat effort to impeach Trump, and said Trump had committed impeachable acts, the New York Times reported.
+Yesterday, Kentucky Republican McConnell reportedly said he was pleased with the Democrats moving to impeach Trump, and that he believes Trump had committed impeachable acts, the New York Times reported citing a Republican strategist, who added the Senate majority leader's distancing from the president could make it easier for the Republican party to cut ties with Trump once he leaves office.

 Other Republicans made speeches to urge the House not to impeach Trump in the interest of "national healing."